PyrokinesisStudio/Camera-Cropper-Splitter/README.md

 * Click on “Install from file” at the bottom
 * Find the addon you downloaded
 * Enable it with the checkbox
-* You should now find it in the Render Properties
+* You should now find the panel down in the Render Properties

 ## All current features :